 However, slowly but surely, running started to hurt with every step.
-Not screaming pain, but more like a pain telling you ‘if you keep doing this your not going to be able to walk when you at older,’ type of pain.
+Not screaming pain, but more like a pain telling you ‘If you keep doing this you are not going to be able to walk when you at older,’ type of pain.

-Long bus rides are torture, huge temple stairs are intimidating, I find myself at the back of the pack of a hike even with significant Ibuprofen consumption.
-Worst of all getting into position for that perfect photo, I sometimes get’s stuck like an 80-year-oldd man.
+Long bus rides are torture, and huge temple stairs are intimidating.
+I find myself at the back of the pack of a hike even with significant Ibuprofen consumption.
+Worst of all getting into position for that perfect photo, I sometimes get stuck like an 80-year-old man.

-First of all what is an AMZ / ACI?
+First of all, what is an AMZ / ACI?

-Sounds complicated… well it is.
+Sounds complicated… well, it is.

 The kneecap glides back and forth in a track, but mine weren’t exactly lined up, so the doctors had to basically realign them.
-Once they are realigned then they can put back on the new cartilage from the ACI part above, and I will be back in business.
+Once they are realigned, they can put back on the new cartilage from the ACI part above, and I will be back in business.

 So there is a chunk of bone still with a strap of tendon hooked on the other end to my knee cap.
-The bone piece is the ground and shaped to change the profile of my knee cap track.
-After it’s perfect it is screwed the main part of what’s left of my tibia.
-Sounds fun right?
+The bone piece is the ground and shaped to change the profile of my kneecap track.
+After it’s perfect, it is screwed the main part of what’s left of my tibia.
+Sounds fun, right?
 No, it’s as painful as it sounds.

 For a good two weeks, I was pretty dependent on Hannah for most things, along with frequent help from my parents.
-By two weeks I had stopped pain meds but was still stuck in bed only moving when I had to go to an appointment or the bathroom.
+By two weeks, I had stopped pain meds but was still stuck in bed, only moving when I had to go to an appointment or the bathroom.

-If you found this article while contemplating this surgery feel free to ask any questions.
-Expect this to significantly impact 6 months of your life.
-I put a good effort into therapy and all of the doctors week marks of what I was supposed to be able to do things were underestimated by quite a bit.
+If you found this article while contemplating this surgery, feel free to ask any questions.
+Expect this to impact 6 months of your life significantly.
+I put a good effort into therapy, and all of the doctor’s week marks of what I was supposed to be able to do things were underestimated by quite a bit.